RosTanchak/reworked/README.md

   3. Have fun:
     a.
 To develop go to directory, than use python(check if this command run right version (python --version)) "python main.py"
-      Also if you want to add smth like button or change view of tab, then you need toinstall "pydesigner"
+      Also if you want to add smth like button or change view of tab, then you need to install "pydesigner"
     b.
 To execute as a user, go to ./dist and run "praktyka.exe"(if folder dist consist in other situation you need to build it or communicate with a person who can do it)